oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 This is to prevent privilege escalation by the legitimate client and reduce the impact of refresh token leakage.

+## Refresh Token Request

-If the authorization server issued a refresh token to the client, the client makes a refresh request to the token endpoint by adding the following parameters using the `application/x-www-form-urlencoded` format per Appendix B with a character encoding of UTF-8 in the HTTP request payload:
+To use a refresh token to obtain a new access token, the client makes a request to the token endpoint by adding the following parameters using the `application/x-www-form-urlencoded` format (per Appendix B) with a character encoding of UTF-8 in the HTTP request payload:

 "grant_type":